NeilMadden/IntroToSoftwareEngineering/chapters/basics/boolean.md

 For instance, OR itself can be defined as `!(!A && !B)`.
 If we take this a little further then we can come up with the combined operators NAND and NOR: NAND is formed by applying NOT to the result of an AND, while NOR is formed by doing the same to OR.
 We can then pick either of these two operators and implement the whole of the rest of Boolean logic from that one building block.
-This is useful when designing microchips as an entire processor can be built from a single simple building block.
+Microprocessor design often uses this trick as a NAND or NOR operation is easy to implement using just a handful of transistors, and then the rest of the processor can be built using this one simple building block.
+For example, NOT(a) can be implemented simply as NAND(a, a).
+OR(a, b) can then be implemented as NAND(NOT(a), NOT(b)).
+And so on.

-### Booleans in Programming
+*Exercise:* Write out the truth tables for NAND and NOR.
+Pick one and implement all of the other operators using it.

-Boolean values are extremely widely used in programming to allow *conditional* code that executes when some Boolean condition is true.
-The basis for this is the *if-then-else* statement
+In the next chapter we will see how we can build numbers and other data types from simple Boolean operations.